 While the threats may be different, the methods and mindset to endure are the same.

 Using up what you have in stock

-One big difference between homesteading and prepping, is that homesteaders tend to use a lot of what they have in stock.
-Preppers have no intention of using the food that they have in stock unless it’s about to expire, or in the event of an emergency situation.
+Preppers keep long-term food stores and rotate their stock only when it’s about to expire, or in the event of an emergency situation.
 It’s highly unlikely that you’ll find a prepper in his basement, searching through the goods and wondering what they could have for dinner.

 The use of firearms

 Both preppers and homesteaders keep firearms at the ready.
 Not only will both groups of people use firearms as a means of defending themselves, but it’s likely that they will also use them as a means of hunting for food.